 Health and Safety

 Stay up to date with VCU’s university-sanctioned travel guidelines and restrictions.
 Note: VCU does not allow travel to U.S. Department of State Level 3 or 4 countries, but exceptions are considered through a petition process.
 We recommend scheduling an appointment with one of our Education Abroad advisers to further discuss health and safety considerations and travel guidelines and restrictions.
+Learn more about Navigating COVID-19 Abroad.
 Below, learn more about health and safety considerations and steps to take prior to departure.

 Virginia Commonwealth University requires all students traveling outside the U.S. for university-sanctioned travel (study/intern abroad, research, service-learning, VCU funded/affiliated travel) to enroll in VCU's international health and emergency assistance insurance plan with Cultural Insurance Services International (CISI).
 Here are the full plan details.
 This insurance plan covers health care costs incurred during university-sponsored international travel and provides emergency assistance, including medical or security evacuations and repatriation of remains.